Moisés Caicedo: International career

-Caicedo debuted for the senior Ecuador national team in a 1–0 2022 FIFA World Cup qualifying loss to Argentina on 9 October 2020.
-He scored the opening goal in a 4–2 home win over Uruguay on 13 October 2020 at the Estadio Rodrigo Paz Delgado, becoming the first player born in the 21st century to ever score in CONMEBOL World Cup qualifying.
+On 9 October 2020, Caicedo debuted for the Ecuador senior squad in a 1–0 2022 FIFA World Cup qualification loss to Argentina.
+The same year on 13 October, he scored his first goal in a 4–2 home victory against Uruguay at Estadio Rodrigo Paz Delgado.

 On 14 November, Caicedo was named in Ecuador's 26-man squad for the 2022 FIFA World Cup alongside Brighton teammates Pervis Estupiñán and Jeremy Sarmiento.
 In the last group match tie against Senegal on 29 November, Caicedo scored the equaliser that would've seen Ecuador through to the round of 16.
-However, Kalidou Koulibaly scored for Senegal three minutes later to regain the lead and send the Africans through instead.
+However, Kalidou Koulibaly scored for Senegal three minutes later to regain the lead and send the Senegalese through instead.